WELCOME TO WANDLE GLASSWORKS

 Fitting & Security

 I arrange fitting of the stained glass and other options including fitting extra laminate glass either inside or outside of the stained glass to offer protection and security.
 This is not a double glazed unit, and some people do ask whether stained glass can be fitted within a double glazed unit.
 This is an option provided the rebate of the door is deep enough (at least 35 mm).
-However, I am reluctant to recommend this for a couple of reasons.
-Firstly, the stained glass is sandwiched between plain glass - this does spoil the look of the stained glass, which is usually textured.
-Secondly, double glazed units are only guaranteed for 15-20 years - when the double glazed units need replacing the stained glass can get damaged in the process.
-Another option, if you want double glazing and provided your rebate is deep enough, is to have separate double glazed units fitted either in front or behind the stained glass panels.
+It is worth noting that some of the quality of the stained glass is lost when encapsulated within a double glazed unit, as the texture of the glass is not so apparent.
+Double glazed units are only guaranteed for 15-20 years and so there is the risk that when the double glazed units are replaced the stained glass may get damaged in the process.
+Another option, provided your rebate is deep enough, is to have double glazed units fitted either in front or behind the stained glass leaded lights.